connar/connar.github.io/content/posts/dll-hijacking-journey.md

 7. Each directory in `PATH`.

 In practice the modern loader does a few things *before* step 2:
 - it checks whether the module is already in memory, applies side-by-side (SxS) and `.local` manifest redirection, and resolves API sets.
 But if none of those apply and the DLL isn't a KnownDLL, **the application's own directory wins before `System32`**.
-That's the whole game: if a DLL named `r4sti.dll` is not a KnownDLL and the real one lives in `System32`, then a file named `r4sti.dll` sitting next to the `.exe` gets loaded *instead*.
-Programs can defend this by loading with fully qualified paths, by passing `LOAD_LIBRARY_SEARCH_SYSTEM32` / `LOAD_LIBRARY_SEARCH_DEFAULT_DIRS` to [`LoadLibraryEx`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexw), or by calling [`SetDllDirectory("")`](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setdlldirectorya), but plenty of programs don't.
+So if a DLL named `r4sti.dll` is not a KnownDLL and the real one lives in `System32`, then a file named `r4sti.dll` sitting next to the `.exe` gets loaded *instead*.
+Programs can defend this by loading with fully qualified paths, by passing `LOAD_LIBRARY_SEARCH_SYSTEM32` / `LOAD_LIBRARY_SEARCH_DEFAULT_DIRS` to [`LoadLibraryEx`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexw), or by calling [`SetDllDirectory("")`](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setdlldirectorya), but a lot of programs don't.
 (These behaviours are documented in Microsoft's [*Dynamic-Link Library Search Order*](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order) and the [`LoadLibraryEx`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexw) reference.)

-### 2.2 Sideloading vs. Hijacking (the vocabulary)
+### 2.2 Sideloading vs. Hijacking

 I kept seeing the terms **DLL Hijacking / DLL Sideloading** so I thought of clearing this in my mind first.

-**DLL Hijacking** is the umbrella: any technique that abuses the search order to get a substitute DLL loaded.
+**DLL Hijacking** is the umbrella.
+Any technique that abuses the search order to get a substitute DLL loaded.
 Under it sit a few variants, *phantom* Hijacking (supplying a DLL the app looks for but that doesn't exist on the system), *search-order* Hijacking (getting your copy earlier in the search than the legit one), *replacement* (overwriting the real file), and **DLL sideloading** (MITRE [T1574.002](https://attack.mitre.org/techniques/T1574/002/)), where you drop your DLL right next to a legitimate app that loads it by relative name.
-The Splunk campaign was sideloading, and that's the flavor I set out to reproduce.
+The Splunk campaign was sideloading, and that's what I wanted to reproduce.

 ### 2.3 Why the host doesn't just crash: proxying and export forwarding